sokuenryan/StackTack-App/README.md

 Now you have to log into these apps every time you need to check a bill date.
   - Your banking app
   - Your credit card apps
-  - your electric bill app
+  - Your electric bill app
-  - your wifi carrier app <br>
+  - Your wifi carrier app <br>
 Why do that when I can just log into one app instead of every app just to check the due date?
 Welcome to StackTack!
 My first app to make my life easier!